Open-Email/MailHTTPS-Protocol/README.md

 The response consists of a list where each entry is on a new line.
 Each entry contains two values separated by a comma: a link and the encrypted data of the contact.

-The encrypted data contains either:

-- email address of the link by itself, testable by the absence of the equal sign (`=`), or

-- attributes as key-value pairs, separated by semi columns with possible attributes:
+The encrypted data contains attributes as key-value pairs, separated by semi columns with possible attributes:

   - `address`: required attribute containing the email address of the link.
   - `broadcasts`: optional attribute representing user setting whether link broadcasts are fetched.
 Possible values are `Yes` (default) and `No`.
 If not present, the attribute assumes its default value.